Grants, Contracts, & Projects Specialist

 An equivalent combination of education and experience related to the position may be considered.

-• At least one (1) year of experience in project management.
+• At least one (1) year of experience in fund account billing is preferred.

 Additional Qualifications: